 19. Encourage your children to do something creative

-They can color, make a paper craft, draw on the sidewalk, help bake cookies, anything to get their creative streak going.
-If they make something, encourage them show it to their dad, put it on the fridge, or somewhere for people to see.
+They can color, make a papercraft, draw on the sidewalk, help bake cookies, anything to get their creative streak going.
+If they make something, encourage them to show it to their dad, put it on the fridge, or somewhere for people to see.
+Help them build their confidence and self esteem early on.
 Help them learn to challenge themselves.

 20. Let them try anything

 Well, almost anything.
 If they want to try to open the door, let them.
 If they can do it, congratulate them.
-When they can’t do soemthing, tell them they will be able to soon, as soon as they get stronger.
+When they can’t do something, tell them they will be able to soon, as soon as they get bigger and stronger.
 Encourage them to keep trying new things, they will be so excited when they find out they can do so much.